vic/jwm-tt-js-ninja/bad-parts/bad-parts.md

 * Don't pollute the global namespace!
 * Like all martial arts requires discipline

-!SLIDE bullets incremental
+!SLIDE bullets incremental transition=scrollUp
 # new #

 * What happens when you invoke a constructor without new?
 * It's a normal function call
 * __this__ is bound to the global namespace

-!SLIDE execute
+!SLIDE execute transition=scrollUp
 # Scope #

 ## No block scope in JavaScript ##